PEPSys-group/PEPSys-group.github.io/team/fp.md

 # Micro-CV

-He received is Ph.D. in computer science from TU Berlin, Germany, followed by senior research positions at the KIT’s Center for Applied Legal Studies and the FZI Forschungszentrum Informatik – both in Karlsruhe, Germany.
-Before joining PLUS, he held a guest professorship for Computers & Society / Computers & Law at TU Berlin and was was senior researcher at TU Berlin’s department for [Information Systems Engineering](https://www.tu.berlin/ise).
+I received my Ph.D. in computer science from TU Berlin, Germany, followed by senior research positions at the KIT’s Center for Applied Legal Studies and the FZI Forschungszentrum Informatik – both in Karlsruhe, Germany.
+Before joining PLUS, I held an intermediate professorship for Computers & Society / Computers & Law at TU Berlin and was was senior researcher at TU Berlin’s department for [Information Systems Engineering](https://www.tu.berlin/ise).